You have excellent writing skills and a passion for medicine. Great!

 Sometimes working on your own can be lonely.
 Why not connect with others doing the same thing as you?

 It can be a great way to learn about being a freelance health care writer and you might make some new friends too.
+Making yourself belong to an online organization for writers will give you someone to turn to all year round, even during the freezing months when you are having the winter blues.

 You can make connections across social media or in person.
 You might even find work opportunities this way.
 So, what have you got to lose?!